 Best Practices for Encrypting your Phone Communications

 Phone communication through voice calls and text messages in the workplace is critical to ensuring continued productivity.
 In the post-COVID-19 era, a significant number of organizations have permitted employees to continue working remotely.
 As a result, mobile devices will remain critical to sharing sensitive information through various communication channels: SMS messages, VoIP calls, regular phone calls, video calls, group chats, instant messaging, and conference calls.
+This makes the need to know how to encrypt phone calls essential

 However, malicious cyber actors often target mobile phones or android devices that lack end-to-end encryption protection.
 According to Checkpoint’s Mobile Security Report 2021, nearly every company experienced cyberattacks targeting cell phones, mobile apps, mobile calls, mobile communications, and communications done over a mobile network.
 Particularly, the report revealed the following statistics, which underscore the essence of making secure calls by adopting practices that enable encrypted calls: